Baby Proofing Handyman in Queen Creek, AZ

 Not all homes present the same baby proofing challenges.
 A single-story ranch with carpet plays differently than a three-level newer build with open stairs and tile.

-Queen Creek's typical newer home has some particular features we account for.
-Open-concept layouts mean your kitchen and living room are one space, so you can't just gate off the kitchen anymore.
-The stairs in Johnson Ranch and similar developments are often open on one or both sides, which means you need gates that actually stop a toddler who's figured out the difference between up and down.
-Tile flooring looks sharp but becomes a real hazard the moment a kid starts pulling up on furniture — one slip, and it's a head wound.
-Builder-grade finishes mean the cabinet hardware, door hinges, and latch mechanisms won't resist determined toddler engineering for long.
+Queen Creek's typical newer home has particular features we account for.
+Open-concept layouts mean your kitchen and living room are one space.
+You can't gate off the kitchen anymore.
+Johnson Ranch and similar developments are often open on one or both sides, which means you need gates that actually stop a toddler who's figured out the difference between up and down.
+Tile flooring looks sharp but becomes a real hazard the moment a kid starts pulling up on furniture.
+One slip equals a head wound.
+Builder-grade finishes mean cabinet hardware, door hinges, and latch mechanisms won't resist determined toddler engineering for long.

-Then there's the Arizona heat factor.
-Outlet covers need to account for the fact that temps in a closed car or near south-facing windows can soften certain plastics.
+Then there's the Arizona heat.
+Outlet covers need to account for temps in a closed car or near south-facing windows softening certain plastics.
 Window treatments that work in Denver might fail here by July.

 Practical Baby Proofing Steps You Can Take Today

 Test your cabinet hardware.
 Can your kid open the cabinets under the sink?
 The ones with cleaning supplies?
 That's your first priority.
-A magnetic lock ($3 to $8 per lock) beats any traditional latch.
+A magnetic lock costs $3 to $8 and beats any traditional latch.

 Walk the staircase.
-If you have stairs, walk them at toddler height.
+Get down to toddler height.
 Where are the gaps?
 Can a small head fit through the balusters?
-Most building code allows gaps up to 4 inches — fine for codes, not fine for babies.
+Building code allows gaps up to 4 inches.
+That's fine for codes.
+Not fine for babies.

 Check furniture stability.
 Pull on your dresser, your TV stand, your bookshelf.
 If it moves, it tips.
 That's the rule.
-Anchor anything over 24 inches tall that a kid can grab or pull on.
+Anchor anything over 24 inches tall that a kid can grab.

 When You Need a Professional Handyman

-Some jobs are DIY-able.
+Some jobs are DIY.
 Others aren't.
-You don't want to guess.
+And you don't want to guess on safety.

 Gate installation is one.
 A pressure-mounted gate in the wrong location can pop off.
-A hardware-mounted gate in the right location with the right fasteners (3-inch lag bolts into a stud, not drywall anchors) doesn't pop.
+A hardware-mounted gate with the right fasteners (3-inch lag bolts into a stud, not drywall anchors) doesn't pop.
 That's the difference between safe and catastrophic.

 What to Expect from The Toolbox Pro

 A typical baby proofing job starts with a walkthrough.
-Rene will talk through your kid's age, mobility, and what scares you most.
+Rene will talk through your kid's age, mobility, and what worries you most.
 A crawling baby needs different protection than a three-year-old.
-He'll recommend what actually works, not what's flashy.
+He recommends what actually works, not what's flashy.

-Most full baby proofing projects in a Queen Creek home run 3 to 5 hours.
+Most full baby proofing projects in a Queen Creek home take 3 to 5 hours.
 Gates, locks, anchors, outlet covers.
-The work is straightforward but requires precision.
+Straightforward work that requires precision.
 Fasteners go into studs, not drywall.
 Measurements are exact.
 Nothing gets installed half-finished.

-And Rene doesn't charge like baby proofing is complicated.
-It's not.
+Rene doesn't charge like baby proofing is complicated.
 It's just detail work.

 Frequently Asked Questions